 Credit for Taxes Paid to Other Jurisdictions

 Tenants.
-There is no tenant rebate application available for 2011 since tenant rebates for 2009 and 2010 were suspended by the State Budget.
+There is no tenant rebate application for 2014.

 Note: Eligibility requirements, including income limits, and benefits available under this program are subject to change.